 If you Google places on Oahu to snorkel, it’s likely that Hanauma Bay will be one of the first names to pop up!
 There’s a catch to this freebie, though.
 You’ve gotta show up before 7:00 am!
 Which honestly is not bad advice anyway because by the time we left around 10:00, it was starting to get fairly crowded (they were bring trams full of people down the mountain).
 The parking lot also only has 300 spots and it fills up fast.
 Anyway, if you get there before 7:00, they’ll waive the parking fee ($1) and the admission fee ($7.50)!

 You can rent snorkel gear for $20, but we brought our own.
 I would recommend just picking up an $8 set from Walgreens!
 Or if you’re staying in an Airbnb, you might check there first and see if your host already has some available for you to use.
 Ours did!
 Also, don’t get discouraged if it’s kind of hard for you to see any fish at first.
 If you get there that early, the sun isn’t up high enough to cut through the water!
 Give it some time.
 Get a snack from the snack bar.
-Soak up some rays then try again!
+Soak up some rays (safely – wear that sunblock!
+But make sure it’s safe for the reefs!) then try again!
 NOTE: Hanauma Bay is closed every Tuesday, so plan accordingly.

 Diamond Head Crater Hike